ZachSaucier/click-based-rotation/README.md

 `rot-init` - The transform that the element goes to on start and after a click - defaults to `rotate(0deg)`

+`rot-start` - A function to call when the element is clicked

+`rot-end` - A function to call when the element is done being clicked

 ### Example Usage

 This will apply the effect using all of the default data values: